 I’ve blown New Year’s resolutions before, but never as spectacularly as I did this year when I pledged to only spend my money locally.
 It seemed simple: Choose local bookstores over Amazon, locally operated shops over Target and local restaurants over chains.

 With my finances in limbo, my first impulse is to do without.
 But with a household to run, I still end up buying a good bit.
-And with the global economy reeling, I was interested in helping the local economy, which is suffering in a way that is hardly abstract.
+And I'm always interested in helping the local economy, which is often suffering in a way that is hardly abstract.
 Stores are shutting down, leaving empty storefronts even in prime locations.
 The owners of several shops in my community live in my neighborhood.

-I had trouble from the get-go.
-My book club assignment was Barack Obama’s memoir.
-My locally owned bookstore didn’t stock it, even though his inauguration was weeks away.
-The clerk offered to order the book and said she would call me.
+I had trouble from the get-go when I went shopping for the next selection by my book club.
+My locally owned bookstore didn’t stock it, but the clerk offered to order the book and said she would call me.

 Next, I needed a hair product for my daughter.
 The local shops didn’t stock the brand.
 The closest store was 15 miles away.
 I decided to buy online rather than drive so far.
 That first surrender to an online purchase was in February, but I vowed to keep trying.